GetContented/substance/doc/data_model.md

 In fact `Block`, and `BlockData` are simply snapshot references: they mark identities that refer to particular `BlockSnapshot` and `BlockDataSnapshot` entities respectively, which are built out of the immutable streams of captured changes, which are effectively `Migration`s for `Block`, `Schema` and `BlockData`.

+A snapshot can store a cached version of the reified object.

 ## Languages

 Changes to `Block` data is in the Haskell language structure.
 Its syntax is captured in Haskell code in the [Language.Haskell.Exts.Syntax](https://hackage.haskell.org/package/haskell-src-exts-1.18.2/docs/Language-Haskell-Exts-Syntax.html#t:Exp) package, which we'll endeavour to implement a structure editor for while continuing to build a nice way to provide higher and higher possible capturing of intent.